Vectorial phase retrieval in super-resolution polarization microscopy: Characterization from experimental data

 All the optimization parameters for the retrieval procedure were used, except for the bead radius (for the blurring) since it can be neglected due to the small bead size ($R_b=10\text{nm}$).
-The results of the retrieval process are shown in Fig.~\ref{fig:exp}, showing strong agreement between the measured PZ-stack and the one modeled with the retrieved birefringent pupil.
-Moreover, the presence of a SEO is visible from the retrieved pupil.
-In this case, since it is known there is an SEO at the BFP, it is worth trying to separate the total retrieved pupil into a misaligned SEO and another one containing the scalar and polarization aberrations of the systems.
-It should be noted that scalar tilts and the defocus term are not shown as part of the scalar aberrations.
-From this decomposition it can be seen that the largest contribution comes from the SEO element, but the aberrations are not negligible and must be taken into account.
+The results of the retrieval process are shown in Fig.~\ref{fig:exp}, where the strong agreement between the measured PZ-stack and the one modeled with the retrieved BDPP (see SM Sec.
+SVIII for a full comparison) can be appreciated.
+Moreover, the presence of an SEO is visible from the retrieved BDPP.
+In this case, since it is known that there is an SEO at the BFP, it is worth trying to separate the total retrieved BDPP into a misaligned ideal SEO and a BDPP one containing the scalar and polarization aberrations of the system.
+It should be noted that scalar tilts and defocus are not shown as part of the scalar aberrations.
+From this decomposition it can be seen that the largest birefringent contribution comes from the SEO, but the aberrations are not negligible and must be taken into account (see SM Sec.
+SVIII for more details).
 Note also that the polarization aberrations show larger variations that the scalar ones, which are almost flat, showing the need to consider polarization aberrations when using polarization-dependent systems.
+Given that for a retrieval from experimental data the ground truth is not known \emph{a priori}, the same retrieval was performed for other beads within the field of view to corroborate the results.
+The retrieved BDPPs are indeed highly correlated to the one shown in Fig.~\ref{fig:exp} (see SM Sec.
+SVIII for full details).